GPT1 – Improving Language Understanding by Generative Pre-Training

 decoder architecture

-In the GPT1 paper they propose the following architecture
+In the GPT-1 paper, they propose the following architecture

 gpt1 architecture

-Which corresponds to the decoder of a transformer as we have seen before, executed 12 times
+This corresponds to the decoder of a transformer as we have seen before, executed 12 times

-• Natural language inference
+• Natural language inference* Answers to questions

 • Semantic similarity

-Text generationlink image 19
+Text Generationlink image 19

-Let's see how to generate text with a pre-trained GPT1
+Let's see how to generate text with a pretrained GPT1

 pip install ftfy spacy